epogrebnyak/learn/_sources/README.md

 **Python**:

 - I recommend [these three resources](python/start.md) as good introductions to Python.
-Trekhleb is a set of excercises and the other two make a balanced reading.
 - Lectures like ["Beyond PEP8"][pep8-talk] by [Raymond Herringer](https://twitter.com/raymondh) appeal to you as a better Python developper.
 - Check [trending on Github][trending] and [JetBrains annual user surveys][surveys] to see what is cool and popular in Python.